emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 consistency of its data structures and report any problems it detects.
 It also causes the MPS to flush its :term:`telemetry stream`.

-MPS data structures must be destroyed in reverse order to that in which they were created.
-So you must destroy all :term:`allocation points <allocation point>` on a :term:`pool` before destroying the pool; destroy all :term:`roots <root>`, :term:`threads <thread>`, and pools that were created in an :term:`arena` before destroying the arena, and so on.
+MPS data structures must be destroyed or deregistered in the reverse order to that in which they were registered or created.
+So you must destroy all :term:`allocation points <allocation point>` created in a :term:`pool` before destroying the pool; destroy all :term:`roots
+<root>` and pools, and deregister all :term:`threads <thread>`, that
+were created in an :term:`arena` before destroying the arena, and so on.

 Here's the tear-down code from the Scheme interpreter::